WIMI: History

-In 2017, the station was fined $4,000 by the FCC for originating programming directly from its Park Falls, Wisconsin translator.
+In 2017, the station was fined $4,000 by the Federal Communications Commission for originating programming directly from its translator station in Park Falls, Wisconsin.
 The translator had aired music while the parent station aired Green Bay Packers games that the Park Falls station could not air for territorial reasons to protect WCQM, that town's affiliate.

+In July 2025, it was announced that WIMI (along with its sister stations) would be acquired by Civic Media for $465,000.